Take the first step toward studying abroad!

 Canadian institutions

-• Universities offer all types of study programs and are funded by the local provincial government.
+• Universities – Offer a full range of study programmes and are funded by provincial governments.

-• University Colleges offer pathway courses which often lead to direct entry at their associated university.
+• University Colleges – Often provide pathway courses leading to direct entry at partner universities.

 Canadian Universities